fvbakel/NerdCache/README.md

 Take the following steps to install and run this program on HumanOs:

-1. Open a browser and navigate to https://github.com/fvbakel/NerdCache
+1. Open a browser and navigate to [github.com/fvbakel/NerdCache](https://github.com/fvbakel/NerdCache)
 2. HumanOs will now automatically install and run this program

 If modules are missing then HumanOs will automatically try and install the additional software that is required.
 Some versions seem to run into the [halting problem](https://en.wikipedia.org/wiki/Halting_problem) during this phase.
 If your copy of HumanOs will run into this condition can not be predicted.
+Some versions of HumanOs seem to halt because they can not run this program on their own.
+They can however run this program in a [cluster](https://en.wikipedia.org/wiki/Computer_cluster).

 It is difficult to predict what the output of the program will be on your copy of HumanOs.
 Since there are so many different versions of HumanOs the output might be very different in each case.
 However it is known that this program might cause the following programs to run at the same time or after this program is run: